-Possession limit means, for purposes of this guide only, two daily limits, including fish at home, in a cooler, camper, tent, freezer, livewell, or any other place of storage.
+Possession limit means, for purposes of this rule only, two daily limits, including fish in a cooler, camper, tent, freezer, livewell or any other place of storage, excluding fish stored in an individual's permanent residence.

 Protected aquatic wildlife means, for purposes of this guide only, all species of fish, crustaceans or amphibians.